 Montrose: large apricot with yellow skin and red blush; sweet, juicy great flavor; edible kernel.
 Late harvest.

 Moongold: plum-size apricot with golden skin and flesh; sweet, sprightly flavor.
 Use fresh, canned or for jam.
 Early to midseason harvest.

 Moorpark: this large apricot was developed in the eighteenth century.
 Considered one of the best.
 Juicy and aromatic; sweet rich, plum-like taste.
 Brownish-red skin with specks and dots; yellow to orange flesh.
 Midseason harvest.

 Newcastle: small to medium round well-shaped apricot with lemon-yellow skin; the flesh can be soft and coarse.
 Midseason harvest.

 Perfection (Goldbeck): fruit is large, oval to oblong, light yellow–orange skin with a pebbly appearance; yellow to yellow-orange flesh; mediocre flavor.
 Early harvest.

-Plum Parfait: medium fruit; skin is red blushed over dark yellow; flesh is dark yellow marbled red at the pit.
-This is a hybrid of a Japanese plum and apricot.
+Plum Parfait: medium fruit; skin is red blushed over dark yellow; the flesh is dark yellow marbled red at the pit.
+This is a hybrid of Japanese plum and apricot.
 Early harvest.

 Puget Gold: medium size apricot with good flavor low in acid.
 Use canned or dried.
 Mid- to late-season harvest.